earthlab/earthlab.github.io/_posts/courses/earth-analytics/06-automate-science-workflows/class-lessons/2017-03-08-automation01-dry-principles.md

 After completing this tutorial, you will be able to:

-* Be able to define the DRY principle
+* Be able to define the DRY principle.
-* Describe how functions can make your code easier to read
+* Describe how functions can make your code easier to read.
-* Identify repeated lines of code that could be replaced by functions
+* Identify repeated lines of code that could be replaced by functions.

 ## <i class="fa fa-check-square-o fa-2" aria-hidden="true"></i> What You Need